vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 > [!NOTE]
 >
-> - You cannot change your data storage location after the first-time setup.
+> - You can't change your data storage location after the first-time setup.
 > - Review the [Microsoft Defender for Endpoint data storage and privacy](data-storage-privacy.md) for more information on where and how Microsoft stores your data.

 #### IP stack